-Rural Nations is a community interest company based in Stornoway.
+Rural Nations is a community interest company based in Stornoway and working with National and international partners.
 The Company currently operates on a home working basis with pop up offices and cinemas spaces created on the Islands for specific projects when required.

 Muriel Ann Macleod - Creative Director & Board Member